charlie-labs/zshy/README.md

 - The `ignore` patterns apply to wildcard discovery so unwanted files never become TypeScript root names.
 They are also applied to explicitly listed entrypoints as a safety filter.
 - For safety, negated patterns (`!pattern`), absolute paths, and `..` segments are rejected.
-- Globs follow `fast-glob` semantics.
+- Globs follow `fast-glob` semantics and are evaluated relative to the package directory.
+- Hidden files (dotfiles) are not included by default in wildcard discovery.

 <br/>